 Here are some suggestions for preparing your own coursepack:

 - Start with the publisher (not the author) of the item you want to use; direct your request to the publisher’s permissions, licensing, or clearance department.
 If the publisher doesn’t control the rights you need, they can probably direct you to the rights holder.
-Information about locating publishers is provided in Chapter 2.

-- Obtain permission for works whether or not they are in still print.
+- Obtain permission for works whether or not they are still in print.
 Even if a work is out of print, you still need permission to use it unless it is in the public domain.

 - Fax or mail your request at least three to nine weeks before your class begins (most publishers will not accept email requests for permission).